 Proposers are invited to submit a national Full Proposal after a positive eligibility check of their Pre-proposal.
 Proposers of a Pre-proposal that is not recommended should refrain from submitting a Full Proposal.

-The Full Proposal also has to be submitted via eCall.
+The Full Proposal also has to be submitted electronically by eCall to the FFG.